stuycs-gh-classrooms/10-nextcs-p01-mechanical-tears/README.md

     - shields are white

     **boolean collisionCheck**
-    - will see if a projectile collides with the sheild(s)
+    - will see if a projectile collides with the shield(s)

    **shieldHealth**
   - check where projectile has hit and sets object(s) to null.